algosup/2024-2025-project-3-quickest-path-team-6/Documents/Functional/functionalSpecifications.md

    - Verify that the graph is fully connected (all nodes are reachable).

 4. **Performances**
-   - Query responses must be generated in less than **1 second**.
+   - Query responses must be generated in less than 1 second.
-   - Approximation of the result shouldn't exceed **10% deviation** from the shortest possible duration.
+   - Approximation of the result shouldn't exceed 10% deviation from the shortest possible duration.

 ## **Available Resources**